Last Updated on

 Stress.org describes a few of the mental or emotional symptoms of mounting stress:

-It’s clear from a simple search that stress can reach its hungry tentacles into every nook and cranny of your daily life.
+Looking at these symptoms, it’s clear that stress can reach its hungry tentacles into every nook and cranny of your daily life.

 “Stressed spelled backwards is desserts.”